Former Fed Explains Blueface's Attempted Murder Charge. Will He Beat The Case?

 So you guys better not poison anybody in the state of Nevada.

-The most common arguments for uh fighting attempted homicide allegations include that you acted in lawful self-defense, which I think is what Blueface is going to be able to articulate here.
+The most common arguments for fighting attempted homicide allegations include that you acted in lawful self-defense, which I think is what Blueface is going to be able to articulate here.

-Uh had no intent to kill and or made no attempt to kill.
+Had no intent to kill and or made no attempt to kill.

 In this article, our Las Vegas criminal defense attorneys discuss the following, okay?

-Which um, so what is attempted murder?
+Which, so what is attempted murder?

-Um we're not we're we don't care about poisoning.
+We don't care about poisoning.

 Okay.

-Um, and let's talk about the self-defense one.
+And let's talk about the self-defense one.

-Example, Jeff is walking down a dark alleyway when a thief holds him up with a gun.
+Example: Jeff is walking down a dark alleyway when a thief holds him up with a gun.

-The thief then cocks the gun, and Jeff uses a karate move to wrest the gun away and shoot him in the chest.
+The thief then cocks the gun and Jeff uses a karate move to wrest the gun away and shoot him in the chest.

 The thief survives.